tcassar-diss/report/planning/plan2.md

     processes in follow map.
   - BPF Maps/ringbufs: used for communication between userspace and the kernelspace filtering program
-  - Backend: the **tracepoint** which is run on each system call.
+  - Backend: the **tracepoint** is run on each system call.
 This is the filtering machinery

 - Main tracepoint flow